IntuitionLabs

 While ML offers promise, real-world implementation faces several hurdles:

-Regulatory Compliance: Any change to a validated manufacturing process must be justified.
+3. Regulatory Compliance: Any change to a validated manufacturing process must be justified.
 Incorporating ML means validating that the model works reliably within its domain.
-Emerging guidance (e.g. FDA’s Good ML Practices) emphasizes documentation of training data, algorithm design, and change control.
+The regulatory landscape has matured significantly: the January 2026 joint FDA/EMA "Guiding Principles of Good AI Practice in Drug Development" provides 10 principles covering human oversight, risk management, data governance, and transparency ([11]).
+The FDA’s January 2025 draft guidance specifically addresses AI in regulatory decision-making for drugs ([18]), and CDER’s 2026 guidance agenda includes new documents on AI in manufacturing ([38]).
+Regulators also increasingly support model-based evidence through risk-based validation and Computer Software Assurance (CSA) frameworks.
 Automated systems still require human oversight.
 Case studies often emphasize that ML augments decision-support rather than fully autonomously controlling critical steps.

 Despite these challenges, the balance of evidence suggests that proactive data and AI strategies pay off.
 The Fluke survey cited above indicates a clear industry view: “AI offers a clear pathway to process optimisation” ([9]).
 The top barriers today are organizational, not technological – meaning that early adopters can gain competitive advantage.